somesocks/apparent-pixel/README.md

 #### Existing Display Measurements

 	* Pixel - A point sample of an image or the smallest rendering element of a display.
-There is no inherent size or shape associated with a pixel.
 	* Inch / centimeter / millimeter - Physical dimensions of size.
 	* CSS Pixel - A reference pixel.
 There are approximately 96 pixels/inch.
 	* Point - A reference dimension.
 There are approximately 72 points/inch.